sujeetboran/Atendence-by-face-detection/README.md

-# Attendence by face detection
+#  Face Recognition based Attendance System
 done a project work on face detection by using mtcnn and recognising them by using facenet. there are two parts of code in which one file contain a way to recognise the faces in the the photo contain only one face in its image and second part is to detect multiple faces in image.